Chronic Obstructive Pulmonary Disease (COPD): Care Instructions

 Staying healthy

-• Avoid infections such as COVID-19, colds, and the flu.
-Wash your hands often.
+• Stay up to date on vaccines.
 Get the pneumococcal and whooping cough (pertussis) vaccines.
 If you have had these vaccines before, ask your doctor if you need another dose.
-Get the flu vaccine every fall.
+Get the flu vaccine every year.
 Stay up to date on your COVID-19 vaccines.
+Get the shingles vaccine.
+Ask your doctor if the RSV (respiratory syncytial virus) vaccine is right for you.

 Medicines and oxygen therapy

 • Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.
-You may be taking medicines such as:

 • Do not take any vitamins, over-the-counter medicine, or herbal products without talking to your doctor first.